gmrukwa/divik/spdivik/spectral.md

 # `spectral`

-This package is responsible for spectral clustering of data.
+This package is responsible for spectral embedding of data.

 ## Features

 `spectral` tool allows for:

-1) Segmentation of dataset into clusters.
-2) Determination of optimal number of clusters.
-3) Visualization of optimal segmentation.
+1) Computing of locally adjusted affinities inside a dataset.
+2) Finding a non-linear graph-based embedding.

 ## Parameters